kunmi5/Awesome_Store_Sales/README.md

 and project_status = 'Ongoing';
 ```

-_Find the employees who have completed projects and are in either 'Finance' or 'IT' departments._
+#### Find the employees who have completed projects and are in either 'Finance' or 'IT' departments.

++ Insight: _Identifies personnel with full project lifecycle experience in strategic departments—useful for reassignment or recognition._
 ```sql
 select first_name, last_name, p.department, project_status
 from employees_details as e